 2004 Main Street,

 Hit hard by the Depression, Hartman sold the theatre in 1933 to Clark and Greenberg Theatres of Philadelphia.
 They closed the theatre and completely renovated it in the popular Art Deco style.
+It was at this time that the Marr & Colton organ was removed from the theatre.
 Prominent Philadelphia theatre architect David Supowitz was hired to design the new look, which included reducing the seating capacity to 650.
 The theatre reopened on August 31, 1933 completely transformed, with a new name…the Roxy Theatre.

 In addition to live entertainment, the theatre continues to operate as Northampton’s only commercial movie theater.

 Just login to your account and subscribe to this theater.